pooyamirzapour/Mancala/how_to_run.md

 ## Run
 This project can be run by two ways:
 1. Run com.bol.assignment.AssignmentApplication class from your IDE.
-2. Run this command in "BolAssignment" folder by
+2. Run this command in "BolAssignment" folder by:
       ```
       mvn package
       ```
       and then run:

+      `
       java -jar /target/Mancala-0.0.1-SNAPSHOT.jar
+      `

 Web service URL to start a new game on a single browser **http://localhost:8087/api/v1/games/single**